Occupations Associated with Asbestos and Mesothelioma Cancer

 Firefighters

-Firefighters have one of the most dangerous occupations in the world.
-They are the heroes who rescue people and risk their own lives while putting out burning buildings and homes.
+Firefighting is one of the most dangerous occupations in the world.
+They are the heroes who rescue people and risk their own lives while putting out burning buildings and homes, but these aren’t the only risks.

 Insulation Workers

+Asbestos was most often used in the past to insulate materials.
 Many homes and commercial buildings were once insulated with asbestos-containing products.
-In fact, before EPA’s strict regulations, asbestos was used in most homes and buildings built in the United States.
+In fact, before EPA’s strict regulations, asbestos was used in most homes and buildings in the United States.

 Plumbers

-Plumbers often repair pipes that were built with asbestos.
+Plumbers often repair pipes insulated with asbestos wrap or lagging.
 Asbestos was used frequently in pipe coverings to prevent extremely high temperatures.
+They cut into insulated pipes, releasing fibers.

 Additionally, plumbers may work with and around pipe blocks, cement, gaskets, and welding rods built with asbestos.